 You’ll learn how to upload your own 2D & 3D data, add them to a scene and share an annotated story on the web.

 See the final story we’re creating in this tutorial.

 Get the Melbourne Photogrammetry

-Cesium Stories starts with Cesium World Terrain and Bing Imagery loaded by default, which allows you to create a variety of compelling stories.
-In this tutorial we’ll also be adding a 3D model of the city of Melbourne, Australia.
+Cesium Stories includes Cesium World Terrain, Cesium OSM Buildings, and Bing Imagery by default.
+These global layers provide real-world context to your story and act as a base on which to layer your own data.
+In this tutorial we’ll be adding a 3D model of the city of Melbourne, Australia.

 The first step is to add the 3D Melbourne tileset to your Cesium ion account.
 This model is already available on the Cesium ion Asset Depot, where we curate data that you can use in your stories.